HaxorSec1945/HaxorSec1945/README.md

 ### 👋 Hi there
-I am a cyber security analys and have experience in working in many startups as Network engineering and Full stack developer👨‍💻.
+I am a cyber security analys and have experience in working in many startups as Network engineer and Full stack developer👨‍💻.
 Interested in making life easier by creating utility tools.
 Fascinated about space.

 - 🔭 I’m currently working on PHP, Bash, Python, HTML, And Analys CyberSecurity .